 To make the task easy for you, we will be sharing how to create signup forms in Mailchimp and Campaign Monitor.
 Let’s start with Mailchimp first.

-Once you have created your mailing list in Mailchimp, you can customize the signup form according to your branding principles and add exclusive Offers to woo new customers.
+Once you have created your mailing list in Mailchimp, you can customize the Mailchimp signup form according to your branding principles and add exclusive Offers to woo new customers.
+If it gets too technical for you, just hire Mailchimp email expert from Email Uplers and make your lives easier.

 How to Initiate the Process?

-First of all, modify your sign up form and the response emails with the help of <Form Builder>, before generating the embedded form code.
+First of all, modify your Mailchimp email signup form and the response emails with the help of <Form Builder>, before generating the embedded form code.

 You have 5 embedded signup form design options: